brson/brson.github.com/_posts/2013-01-16-emulating-try-finally-in-rust.md

 Both of the closures involved are stack closures and the struct is created on the stack.
-With inlining hints this little abstraction could concievably optimized to little more than a function call.
+With inlining hints this little abstraction could conceivably optimized to little more than a function call.

 I put several comments about nuances in there, but one thing I want to point out specifically is the name of variable `_d`.